A durable lightweight:

 Already 15 years ago, in 2002, flame tubes made of “Keramikblech” (sheet ceramic), were delivered for burners from the company Weishaupt for the first time.
 The first flame tube was installed by the large bakery Wendeln near Munich, (at that time already Kamps), in a baking line, on which the crispbread “Lieken Urkorn” was produced.
 This production line was sold in 2003 to Wolf Süsswaren in Arnstadt, Thuringia, where a second baking line was also equipped with flame tubes made of “Keramikblech".
 Both plants are still in operation.
 Today this industrial bakery is called “Grabower Süsswaren”.

 The lifetime of metal flame tubes in 2002 was approximately 1000 hours.
-The durable flame tubes made of sheet ceramik are only replaced if they are mechanically damaged during maintenance.
+The durable flame tubes made of sheet ceramic are only replaced if they are mechanically damaged during maintenance.
 Therefore a more than 50,000 hours lifetime of “Keramikblech” flame tubes is about 50 times higher than the lifetime of metal flame tubes.

 Further flame tube types for “Weishaupt burners” are mainly used in crematoria.
 In these applications the lifetime of 10 weeks is extended to more than 2 years.

-See also: Burner Components
+See also:

 Sliding carriage of the first generation after 2800 cycles: